Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Mathematics/Introduction.md

 # Introduction

-This module contains the mathematical prerequisites of the QuantumLattices package.
+This module contains the mathematical prerequisites of the package.

 ```@contents
 Pages=[